ProjectDreadman/api-wrapper-library/README.md

 # API Wrapper Library

-This repository contains a Python wrapper for the [Example API](https://api.example.com), making it easier to use in various projects.
+This repository contains a Python wrapper for your API, making it easier to use in various projects.

 ## Features